temporalio/sdk-typescript/CONTRIBUTING.md

 # How to Contribute

-The Node.js SDK (as well as the rest of the Temporal codebase) is open sourced under the MIT license.
+The TypeScript SDK (as well as the rest of the Temporal codebase) is open sourced under the MIT license.

 We welcome contributions from the community.
-To contribute please start by opening an [issue](https://github.com/temporalio/sdk-node/issues) and discussing the proposed change.
-Once a change has been agreed upon, development may start and be submitted via a [pull request](https://github.com/temporalio/sdk-node/pulls).
+To contribute please start by opening an [issue](https://github.com/temporalio/sdk-typescript/issues) and discussing the proposed change.
+Once a change has been agreed upon, development may start and be submitted via a [pull request](https://github.com/temporalio/sdk-typescript/pulls).

 ### Contributor License Agreement (CLA)

 Contributors must agree to the CLA before their PR can be merged.
 You only have to do this once.
-Follow [this link](https://cla-assistant.io/temporalio/sdk-node) and sign in with your GitHub account.
+Follow [this link](https://cla-assistant.io/temporalio/sdk-typescript) and sign in with your GitHub account.

 ### SDK Structure